50 Reasons Why You’ll Age Better Than Your Parents

 More interest in healthy food

 Understanding more about nutrition won’t have much effect unless we actually change our eating habits—and research is showing we’re heading in that direction.
-A recent Nielsen survey found that over a third of today’s adults ages 21 to 64 valued health attributes when making purchase decisions about food.
+A Nielsen survey found that over a third of today’s adults ages 21 to 64 valued health attributes when making purchase decisions about food.
 Plus, sales of foods in the “healthy” category were up seven percent from the previous two years.
 These trends point to a healthier adult population as we age.
 “Consumers now more than ever care about consuming healthy food,” Palinski-Wade says.
 “They care about the nutrients they are taking in, the additives a food contains, and the impact of their food choices on health and the environment.”
+And these consumers are passing this knowledge and information onto their kids who learn about nutrition at an earlier age.
 Just don’t fall for these “healthy” foods that are doing more harm than good to your body.

 Better food production and labeling